etetoolkit/ete/doc/tutorial/tutorial_trees.rst

   for leaf in t.leaves(is_leaf_fn=processable_node):
       print(leaf.name)
-  # Will print just these two "leafs" (according to processable_node):
+  # Will print just these two "leaves" (according to processable_node):
   #   abcd
   #   efg